Monday, January 9, 2023

 Once upon a time….
 Another Kristale…

-I had a job at a small Thoroughbred farm close to Middletown Del.
+I had a job at a small Thoroughbred farm close to Middletown, Delaware.
 The job covered everything that goes on within a small race training barn.
 I got there early and dished out breakfast for the horses, bringing the broodmares in for the day.
 It was early summer and the mornings were breathtaking that early.
 One mare and I used to stand outside and enjoy the sunrise.
 She was my favorite so she was just a little spoiled.

-After all the ‘night mares’ were in for the day, the farm owner would usually show up, coffee in hand.
-I’d get busy with stalls, dumping water buckets and rinsing feed tubs.
+After all the ‘nightmares’ were in for the day, the farm owner would usually show up, coffee in hand.
+I’d get busy with stalls, dumping water buckets, and rinsing feed tubs.
 The first horse would be out on the track by 7:00 AM during those days… before the sun got too hot.
 And so it would go.
 Most times I was done by noon and could head home.

 One morning, I was just a bit late.
 There was a fender bender and I had to wait for them to get off the road.
 Guess who was hustling?
 My favorite mare was even hurriedly brought in much to her dismay.
 I was walking fast up the shed row to get the geldings out, not really paying attention as that side of the barn was empty of horses.

 There I was, all but jogging when I went past one of the end stalls and into the barn.
 All of a sudden it was like there was a big explosion from one of the stalls.
 A huge red explosion.
-Eyes all but shining red, teeth bared, mouth wide open, ready to sink onto whatever body part of me was available.
+Eyes were all but shining red, teeth bared, mouth wide open, ready to sink onto whatever body part of me was available.
 I was so startled, I hit the wall on the other side of the wall in shock.

 “ holy crap!
 What the hell is going on?!”